 Hawaiian Alphabet (free):

-I made the song sheets into a little freebie packet for my TpT store if you are interested in teaching your class some Hawai‘ian songs, too!
+I made the song sheets into a little freebie packet if you are interested in teaching your class some Hawai‘ian songs, too!
 Included is a poster for pronouncing the Hawaiian Piapa (alphabet), a song book cover, and all four songs typed up.
 There are boxes on each song sheet for students to illustrate what the songs means to them.
 This ties in nicely with the Marzano vocabulary program and also works well for ESL students who are learning English.
+Click on the picture to download from Google Drive.

 I also made a packet of color posters in Hawai‘ian and English.
 You can check them out here, if you are interested.